Structure learning for extremal tree models: Simulations

+For the final set of comparisons we study the performance of the methods for a growing dimension $d\in \{10,20,30,50,100,200,300\}$, where we fixed the sample size $n=1000$ and number of exceedances $k = \lfloor n^{0.8}\rfloor =251$.
+Figure~\ref{fig_HR_dimension} shows the structure recovery rate errors for the different methods.
+As expected, the errors increase for larger dimensions, but much slower for the combined extremal variogram than for the other methods.
+Theoretical pre-asymptotic error bounds for the error rates can be found in Section~\ref{sec:high_dim}.
+We remark that for we were not able to run simulations in more than $d=100$ dimensions for the censored maximum likelihood estimator because of the prohibitive computational cost.
+For the same reason we have only included simulations in one model and one noise setting.

 We close this section with some comments on computation times for the four estimators.
 The extremal correlation and variogram based trees rely on empirical estimators and are very efficient to compute.
 The censored likelihood estimator however requires numerical optimization for every weight $\rho_{ij}$, $i,j\in V$.
 Especially in higher dimensions this becomes prohibitively costly.
-Figure~\ref{comp_time} in the Supplementary Material~\ref{app:time} shows the average computation times for the four estimators in the simulations in Figure~\ref{fig_HR_srr}.
+Figure~\ref{comp_time} shows the average computation times for the four estimators in the simulations in Figures~\ref{fig_HR_srr} and~\ref{fig_HR_dimension}.
 It can be seen that the censored likelihood method is several orders of magnitude slower than the empirical methods.
+As seen in the right-hand panel of Figure~\ref{comp_time}, this quickly becomes prohibitive if the dimension grows.